phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 To identify sim-specific support for keyboard input, search for `tagName`.
 These classes have custom input listeners that handle keyboard events (e.g. `KeyboardDragListener`).

+This sim currently does not make use of hotkeys (aka, shortcuts).
+But if it does in the future...
 To identify hotkeys, search for `addHotkey`.

-Setting focus draggable objects is done via tab traversal.
+Setting focus for draggable objects is done via tab traversal.
 This sim does not use `GrabDragInteraction`.

 ## PhET-iO